mlund/elasticrab/README.md

   trajectories.
-- **Three workflows**: `animate` visualizes modes, `transition` morphs one structure toward another, and `energy` builds a thermally sampled trajectory with a per-frame Monte Carlo weight table.
+- **Three workflows**: `animate` visualizes modes, `transition` morphs one structure toward another, and `energy` builds a thermally sampled trajectory with a per-frame weight table.
 - **Rigid-block normal modes**: the CLI groups atoms by residue, uses mass-weighted Rotation-Translation Blocks (RTB), and uses NOLB-style nonlinear displacement by default to preserve bonds within each block.